boundless-xyz/boundless/documentation/site/pages/prover-manual/bento/running.md

 ---
 title: Running Bento
-description: Bento is a docker compose stack containing all the services to run a Bento cluster on a single or many machines.
+description: Bento is a Docker compose stack containing all the services to run a Bento cluster on a single or many machines.
 ---

 # Running Bento

-Bento is a docker compose stack containing all the services to run a Bento cluster on a single or many machines.
+Bento is a Docker compose stack containing all the services to run a Bento cluster on a single or many machines.
-It includes docker build files for internal services as well as external images for `postgres/redis/grafana/minio` for support services.
+It includes Docker build files for internal services as well as external images for `postgres/redis/grafana/minio` for support services.

 ## Dependencies